P-Pin/art-sales-bigquery-dbt/README.md

 1. Raw art dataset CSV is ingested using Python.
 2. Data is loaded into BigQuery raw tables.
 3. dbt transforms raw tables into staging models.
+4. dbt and SQL checks for data quality.
-4. dbt builds dimensional mart tables.
+5. dbt builds dimensional mart tables.
-5. Data is analyzed using Python notebooks.
+6. Data is analyzed using Python notebooks.
-6. Business insights are visualized using Looker Studio.
+7. Business insights are visualized using Looker Studio.

 ![Data Pipeline Architecture Diagram](docs/pipeline_arch.png)